 Divorce mediation is the best low-cost alternative to divorce lawsuits.
 It is a less-stress process in negotiating an agreement out of the court.
 Mediation is completed with the assistance of a third party who is called a mediator.
-A third party mediator is neutral, which means he/she only work for the benefit of both parties.
-The mediator is not a judge has no authority to make divorce decisions.
+A third party mediator is neutral, which means he/she only works for the benefit of both parties.
+The mediator is not a judge who has no authority to make divorce decisions.

 How Much is Mediation?

-Divorce mediation cost will vary depending on the issue.
+Divorce mediation costs will vary depending on the issue.
 However, most mediation sessions are charged either per session or per hour — a typical mediation session for divorce last about two to three hours.

-Factors Affecting Cost of Divorce Mediation
+Factors Affecting the Cost of Divorce Mediation

 • Set-Up Fee – A divorce mediator will charge a setup fee for meeting both parties to discuss the dispute.
 During the first stage of the mediation, the couple and the mediator will list all the issues to be resolved.

 • The Number of Divorce Mediation Sessions – The overall costs mediation will be determined by the number of mediation sessions.

 • Private Mediation – A private divorce mediator may charge from $100 to $1000 per hour.
 The average cost of a mediation session per hour is $100-$300.
 The exact amount of mediation cost will depend on the mediator’s experience and the mediation session’s location.